 If you’re working in a startup industry or you’re getting in to an acting career, the look of a blazer can be too corporate and come off the wrong way.
+But in other industries, it’s the gold standard.
 So, I want you to instead consider the industry that you’re in, and the parameters around the types of clothing that your industry tends to wear.
 You don’t always have to fit that mold if you’re a big personality, but keep it in mind.

 Now that you’ve thought about the industry that you’re in and the types of clothing that people wear in your industry, I want you to now really start thinking about who these headshots are for?
 Are you getting these headshots to stand out in your own company?
 Who is the decision maker when you’re being considered for a promotion?
 Are you creating these images for a casting director?
 If so, what types of roles are you typically aiming for?
 Do you run your own business, and have clientele that fits a certain mold or a target audience that you want your headshot to resonate with?

 Now that you’ve answered that question, I am going to give you the best tip for narrowing in on what you should wear while still staying true to who you are.
 Think about what you would wear with the type of person that you’re creating your headshot for.
 What would you wear to a meeting with them?
 What would you wear if you took them out for coffee?
 What would you wear if you took them out for drinks?
 Whatever came to mind for you just then, is the type of clothing that you should aim to wear in your professional headshots.